Neural canonical transformations for vibrational spectra of molecules: Basis state of variational wavefunction

 where $\phi_{n_i}(z_i)$ represents the eigenstates of a one-dimensional harmonic oscillator with frequency $\omega_i$:

-In the above wavefunction, we have ignored the normalization factor, $n_i$ is the energy level of the $i$-th oscillator, and $H_{n_i}$ is the $n_i$-th order Hermite polynomial.
+In the above wavefunction, we have ignored the normalization factor, $n_i$ is the energy level of the $i$-th mode, and $H_{n_i}$ is the $n_i$-th order Hermite polynomial.
 Then, the variational wavefunction is: